How to establish a branch in Italy?

 As far as Italian law is concerned, such resolution shall:

 - authorize the establishment of a branch and indicate an address in Italy;

 - appoint a representative of the branch and specify the powers granted to such representative.

-A branch establishment deed shall be executed in Italy before and Italian public notary.
-However, the full process can be carried out by distance through a power of attorney granted to our firm.
+A branch establishment deed shall be executed in Italy before an Italian public notary.
+However, the full process can be carried out from a distance through a power of attorney granted to our firm.
 In this case, the power of attorney shall be notarized and apostilled or (or notarized and legalized with a local Italian Embassy or Consulate if the country where the power of attorney is executed is not a member of the apostille convention).

 What are the documents required to establish a branch?